|Protests turned deadly on Wednesday after security forces opened fire on demonstrators in Daraa [Reuters]|

-"I am happy to announce to you the decisions made by the Arab Baath party under the auspices of President Bashar al-Assad ... which include ... studying the possibility of lifting the emergency law and licensing political parties," Buthaina Shaaban, the Syrian president's media adviser, said on Thursday.
+“I am happy to announce to you the decisions made today by the Arab Baath party under the auspices of President Bashar al-Assad … which include … studying the possibility of lifting the emergency law and licensing political parties,” the president’s media adviser Buthaina Shaaban said at a news conference on Thursday.

 The current emergency law allows people to be arrested without warrants and imprisoned without trial.

-The announcement came after a week of deadly protests in Daraa against Assad's government.
+The announcement came after a week of protests in the southern city of Daraa against Assad’s government which has left scores dead.

 Soon after the promises of reforms were made, the prisoners detained in the city during the protests were released.
 There were also reports of orders being issued by the president for the army to pull out of Daraa.